How To Stream on Twitch

 Table of contents

-- Step 10: Stream alerts, Follower notifications and donations
+- How to Setup – Stream Alerts, Follower notifications and donations

 So that you don’t end up in a situation that many streamers do when they first start streaming i’m putting this first.
 The name and brand is important thing to create first since it’s really hard to switch later on.
 It will cause you to lose followers that you might have already gotten when starting out.
 So why not just create it from the start?